Santiago220991/Portfolio/README.md

 To get a local copy up and running follow these simple example steps.

 ## Setup

 - Clone the repository.
+- In your code editor open the index.html file with a live server.
 - Open a browser an introduce the next URL http://127.0.0.1:5501/index.html